March 17, 2016

 Methamphetamine Trafficker Sentenced To 15 Years In Prison

-GREENEVILLE, Tenn. - Daniel Martinez, Jr., 39, of Morristown, Tenn., was sentenced to serve 15 years in federal prison by the Honorable R. Leon Jordan, U.S. District Judge.
-Upon his release from prison, Martinez will serve a 10 year period of supervised release.
+GREENEVILLE, Tenn. - On March 14, 2016, Tito Charles, 30, of Greeneville, Tenn., was sentenced to serve 15 years in federal prison by the Honorable J. Ronnie Greer, U.S. District Judge.
+Upon his release from prison, Charles will be supervised for 10 years by U.S. Probation.

-The investigation into the drug trafficking of Martinez and his conspirators was the collaborative effort of several law enforcement agencies including the Greene County Sheriff’s Office, Morristown Police Department, Third Judicial Drug Task Force, Tennessee Bureau of Investigation, U.S. Department of Homeland Security Investigations, and Drug Enforcement Administration.
+This investigation was a collaborative effort of several law enforcement agencies including the Greene County Sheriff’s Office, the Hawkins County Sheriff’s Office, the Third Judicial Drug Task Force, the Greeneville Police Department, the Tennessee Bureau of Investigation, the Tennessee Highway Patrol, Homeland Security Investigations, and the U.S. Drug Enforcement (DEA).
 The Third Judicial District Attorney’s Office also provided assistance in the prosecution of the case.
 Assistant U.S. Attorney J. Christian Lampe represented the United States.

 The DEA encourages parents, along with their children, to educate themselves about the dangers of legal and illegal drugs by visiting DEA’s interactive websites at www.justthinktwice.com, www.GetSmartAboutDrugs.com and www.dea.gov.